 In this article, we’ll explore who is responsible, and who is penalized for SPAM email as well as how to ensure you can communicate with your target audiences.
-Being able to utilize email for marketing is crucial to businesses.
-However, if not done strategically your chances are next to zero for success.
+Understanding this concept is the difference in having an effective email marketing campaign.

 Control…Get Your Email into Their Inbox

-Under the US system, email delivery is the responsibility of the sender Internet Service Provider (ISP).
+Under the US system, email delivery is the responsibility of the sender’s Internet Service Provider (ISP).
 The ISP’s reputation is at stake when they send any SPAM email.
-The term reputation is not to be taken lightly.
-If a recipient ISP considers another ISP as a SPAMer, they will start to block that rouge email server.
-Why would do they do that?
-Why is it in the interests of an ISP to block a SPAMing ISP’s sending email server?
+This responsibility is not to be taken lightly – if a recipient ISP considers another ISP as a SPAMer, they will start to block that rogue email server.
+Why would they do that?

 SPAM versus Solicited Opt-In Email – No One Wants To Receive SPAM

-If you are an ISP, there are various things that are important to you.
-One of them is your server processing time.
-If your servers are consumed processing tons of junk email that means they cannot be servicing your existing valid customers’ requirements.
-If servers are bogged down with bogus email it can impact overall bandwidth, which includes website performance.
+If you are an ISP, one of the most important things to you is your server processing time.
+If your servers are consumed processing tons of junk email, that means they cannot be servicing your valid customers’ requirements.
+In other words, bogus emails bog down an ISP’s bandwidth, which affects how quickly they can present websites they host.

-ISP’s focus on maximizing services at the lowest cost to themselves.
-That means having an email server that provides services to many clients.
-If one of their clients is a SPAMer it will impact many others.
-If that server’s emails cannot be delivered, it naturally impacts all others using that email service for sending.
-That is not a good thing for an ISP.
+In addition, if one of their clients is a SPAMer, it will impact many others.
 When customers want to send a legitimate email, they want it to make its way to the target recipient and not get blocked.
 Failure to send emails successfully from an ISP is very bad for business since web services are typically bundled (website hosting and email).

 People receiving email do not WANT any SPAM.
 However, senders frequently believe that their emails are not SPAM.